needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 ---
 uid: openxr-project-config
 ---
-# Project configuration
+# Configure your project

 Use the **XR Plug-in Management** settings to configure the OpenXR plug-in for your project.

 To get started, follow the instructions in [Enable the OpenXR plug-in](#enable-openxr).
 This also installs the OpenXR package, if needed.
 Once installed and enabled, you can configure your project settings as described in the [OpenXR Project settings](#project-settings) section.

-You can review the [Project validation](#project-validation) section of the **XR Plug-in Management** settings to discover if any setting values are incompatible with OpenXR.
+You can review the [Project validation](xref:openxr-project-validation) section of the **XR Plug-in Management** settings to discover if any setting values are incompatible with OpenXR.

 <a name="project-settings"></a>
 ## OpenXR Project settings